Suave101/Pyker-App/Readme.md

-# This repo is meant ofr sourceforge
+# This repo is meant for sourceforge